CalFresh Puts Food on the Table

 What is CalFresh?

-CalFresh is a supplemental food program to help individuals and families get the food they need to stay healthy.
-The CalFresh benefit is provided in an EBT debit card that looks like any other debit card.
+CalFresh is provided in an EBT debit card that looks like any other debit card.
 You can use it to purchase groceries and fresh produce at participating grocery stores and farmers' markets just like you would any other debit card.

 Who is Eligible for CalFresh?